INTERMAGNET/imag-tech-man/appendices/includes/dataformats/imagcdfformat.rst

 Time stamps for the data are held in separate variables.
 Time stamps must represent a regular time series with no missing values in the series.

-If all data has the same sample rate, a single time stamp variable called DataTimes may be used.
-Otherwise time stamps for all the geomagnetic field vector variables are held in a single variable called GeomagneticVectorTimes and time stamps for the scalar data are held in a variable called
+If all data in the CDF file (including non-geomagnetic data) has the same sample rate, a single time stamp variable called DataTimes should be used.
+If all geomagnetic data has the same sample rate (but other data has different sample rates), a time stamp variable called GeomagneticTimes should be used for the
+geomagnetic data, and time stamps for temperature data should be called TemperatureTimes (if all temperature data has the same sample rate) or Temperature1Times, Temperature2Times, ... (for temperature data with different sample rates).
+If the geomagnetic vector and scalar data have different sample rates, time stamp variables GeomagneticVectorTimes and GeomagneticScalarTimes should be used (time stamp variables for temperature data should follow the rules already described).

-GeomagneticScalarTimes.
-Time stamps for temperature data are held in variables called Temperature1Times, Temperature2Times and so on.
-These variables have 0 dimensions and must have the same number of records as the data variables that they apply to.
+All time stamp variables have 0 dimensions and must have the same number of records as the data variables that they apply to.
 Each record in a time stamp variable holds a CDF TT2000 epoch time.
 Time stamps must always refer to the start of each sample period (e.g. for minute data, the seconds and milliseconds will always be set to zero).

+Whatever time stamp variables are used, every data variable must have an entry in the DEPEND_0 variable attribute containing the name of the time stamp variable that is to be used with that data variable.

-Recommended names for time stamp variables are:
+Names for time stamp variables are:

 .. tabularcolumns:: |p{7.5cm}|p{7.5cm}|